rebelsky/sams-assorted-musings-reflections/open-introductory-slots-2017F.md

-[6] I will admit that I don't think it's that important that students start with an interdisciplinary course in their first semester, other than _Introduction to Gender, Women's, and Sexuality Studies_.
+[6] I will admit that I don't think it's that important that students start with an interdisciplinary course in their first semester, other than _Introduction to Gender, Women's, and Sexuality Studies_ [7].
 The first year should at least partially be about exploring potential majors, and most students will be taking a foreign language and math, even if those are not their potential majors.

+[7] I've been told that that comment was unclear.
+Since GWSS is a potential major, students *should* be able to take it in their first semester.
+I'd steer my advisees away from environmental studies or linguistics in their first semester.

-[7] Can students start in _General Physics II_?
+[8] Can students start in _General Physics II_?
 I think so.

-[8] I'm pretty sure that about two-thirds do take math in their first semester.
+[9] I'm pretty sure that about two-thirds do take math in their first semester.
 I'm less sure about the other sciences, but I'd venture to guess that it's also about two-thirds..

-[9] Given that large number of open slots, do we really need two sections of MAT-115?
+[10] Given that large number of open slots, do we really need two sections of MAT-115?
 Fortunately, that's not for me to decide.

 ---

-*Version 1.1 of 2017-05-09.*
+*Version 1.2 of 2017-05-09.*